osisoft/Edge-Data-Store-Docs/content/shared-content/shared-content/installation/upgrade-the-adapter.md

 ## Linux upgrade

-Complete the following steps to upgrade a PI adapter on a Linux computer:
+Complete the following steps to upgrade a AVEVA Adapter on a Linux computer:

 1. Download the appropriate Linux distribution file from the [OSIsoft Customer Portal](https://customers.osisoft.com/s/products).